The Members Coal India Limited

 2. Deployment of trained and skilled manpower for ensuring safety inall mining operations.

-3. Provision of adequate funds and infrastructures for mine safety.
+3. Provision for adequate funds and infrastructures for mine safety.

-4. Provision of adequate supervision through competent supervisorystaffs and mine officials.
+4. Provision for adequate supervision through competent supervisorystaffs and mine officials.

 5. Multi-disciplinary Internal Safety Organization (ISO) to monitormine safety.